NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.6 =
+This update improves compatibility with an upcoming Custom Fields addon.
+It also fixes some minor bugs with extended Latin characters in emails and the admin list table, and removes expired schedule exceptions.

 = 1.4.5 =
 This update fixes a non-critical issue with the display of the loading spinner in the upcoming 4.2 version of WordPress.